Border checks stopped at N Ireland ports after threats - WTMJ

 European Commission spokesman Eric Mamer condemned the threats of violence and stressed that “the situation has actually arisen some time ago,” before the EU’s moves over vaccines.
 He said senior politicians from the U.K., Northern Ireland and the bloc would discuss the ports situation on Wednesday.

-He said EU staff in Northern Ireland had been told to stay away from work on Tuesday, “and we will continue to monitor the situation and adapt accordingly.”
+Mamer said EU staff overseeing border checks in Northern Ireland had been told to stay away from work on Tuesday, “and we will continue to monitor the situation and adapt accordingly.”

 Samuel Petrequin in Brussels contributed to this story.